-Simulating the concept of multiverse
+Simulating the concept of the multiverse

-PHOTOGRAPHED FROM CURIOUSMATRIX
+PHOTOGRAPHED WITH CURIOUSMATRIX

-In a report published in the Journal of Cosmology and Astroparticle Physics , a team of researchers from the University of Copenhagen (Denmark) and the Tokyo Institute of Technology (Japan) proposed a new hypothesis to explain the above phenomenon.
+In a report published in the Journal of Cosmology and Astroparticle Physics , a team of researchers from the University of Copenhagen (Denmark) and the Tokyo Institute of Technology (Japan) proposed a new hypothesis to explain the phenomenon.

 Source link